 The Campus Ministry plans school liturgies and prayer services.
 Bishop McNamara has annual class retreats that allow students to further develop their personal relationship with jesus.
 In addition, Juniors and Seniors may participate in the KAIROS “God’s time” 3-day retreat.
 Additional Campus Ministry opportunities include lectoring and altar serving at school masses as well as Eucharistic Minister training for seniors.
 The Campus Ministry created a program to help teach students the value and meaning of service.
 Students have gone to Feed My Starving Children (FMSC) to help package rice and protein for starving children across the world.
 Service opportunities in our local community are also available for our students throughout the entire school year.

-The Fall Play is a comedy production.
 This dramatic production allows students to express their creativity and perform in front of a live audience.
 Students are involved in all aspects including acting, preparing sets and props, costuming, as well as the overall production of the play.
-Some of our past productions include: Dress Rehearsal for Murder, You’re a Good Man Charlie Brown, Murder in a Nunnery, Night of January 16th and our current fall 2012 production, Family Reunion to Die for, Lost and Found and The Silver Lady.
+Some of our past productions include: Dress Rehearsal for Murder, You’re a Good Man Charlie Brown, Murder in a Nunnery, Night of January 16th, Family Reunion to Die for, Lost and Found and The Silver Lady.

 The French Club is open to anyone interested in French beyond the classroom experience.
 The club gathers for breakfast several times during the school year.
 The French Club attends cultural performances, visits the Art Institute in Chicago, views French films, experiences the flavors of French foods, celebrates Mardi Gras, and ends the school year with a club-wide family banquet in April.